pqnelson/pqnelson.github.com/_posts/2015-06-21-sabermetrics.md

 minimize the standard error.

 **Problem: Collinearity.** One problem we have to consider is these inputs are not independent of each other.
-They are corrolated with each other, sometimes strongly.
+They are correlated with each other, sometimes strongly.
 The technical term for such a phenomena is ["collinearity"](https://en.wikipedia.org/wiki/Multicollinearity).
 This is a problem we will have to address, or else use a different model.